Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Other ingredients allow pizzas to maintain the quality they are known for, such as flour, olive oil, water, salt, and yeast.

 While the pizza dough appears lumpy at first, the yeast allows it to rise and double in size.
-The final result is a great airy and puffy dough, ideal for baking your next delectable pizza.
+The final result is a great airy and puffy pizza dough, ideal for baking your next delectable pizza.

 Can You Add Eggs to Pizza Dough?